 I wouldn't have gotten so far without the help of a lot of people, and since I am the very epitome of gentlemanessesss, I need to give credit where credit is due.

 ...My old roommate Ken Lin, for hosting this and my other web-endeavours, the development of this site, and driving me to the DI office when I really needed a ride.

-Muchas gracias goes out to the friends who've supported me and have gladly aided me in running a few of the sites: Tim Eggerding, Jeff Peterson, Aaron Colter, Sara Kass, Allan DePaz, and Alan Kaplan (dice later?).
+Muchas gracias goes out to the friends who've supported me and have gladly aided me in running a few of the sites: Jeff Peterson, Aaron Colter, Sara Kass, Caroline Mitgang, Jenna Cler, Allan DePaz, Alan Kaplan (dice later?), and Lindsey Billings.

 I'd like to thank the academy and the ever-growing list of people whom most of my characters are based on.
 You know who you are...!

 Lastly, I want to give a HUGE thanks to all the fans and readers.
 You guys inspire me to entertain, and I'll continue to do what I love doing until the masses tell me to stop (or I die; whatever comes first).

 Sausage-Fest is an independent comic and has in no way any direct association with the University of Illinois at Urbana-Champaign, it's faculty and employees, and facilities.
 Likewise, Sausage-Fest has no association with any other campuses, celebrities, public figures, products, and television shows.
 Sausage-Fest cannot be reproduced on a large-scale level without the expressed or written consent of Phillip Retuta.
 All original characters, design elements, and written material is the property of Phillip Retuta.
 Any questions, comments, and complaints can be directed here.
 Thank you, and goodnight!